 CoLyte FDA Prescribing Information: Side Effects

-Nausea, abdominal fullness and bloating are the most frequent adverse reactions, occurring in up to 50% of patients.
+Nausea, abdominal fullness and bloating are the most common adverse reactions (occurring in up to 50% of patients) to administration of Colyte.
 Abdominal cramps, vomiting and anal irritation occur less frequently.
-These adverse reactions are transient.
+These adverse reactions are transient and usually subside rapidly.
 Isolated cases of urticaria, rhinorrhea, dermatitis, and rarely anaphylaxis, angioedema, tongue edema, and face edema have been reported which may represent allergic reactions.

 Read the entire FDA prescribing information for CoLyte (PEG Electrolytes Solution) »